 "Indeed not," she agreed.

-Harry stared at her for a minute before asking, "Why did they call you Hogwarts if you're a girl?
+Harry stared at her for a few seconds before asking, "Why did they call you Hogwarts if you're a girl?
 That's the worst name ever."

 "I suppose referring to myself as Hogwarts is a little inappropriate considering my form," she said with a small nod.
 "There is nothing about me even remotely reminiscent of hogs or warts.
 Do you have any suggestions?"